Structured Actor-Critic for Managing Public Health Points-of-Dispensing: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we test the performance of our algorithm empirically and compare its convergence rate with other ADP algorithms on a common set of three benchmark problems (small, medium, and large).
+In this section, we test the performance of our algorithm empirically and compare its convergence rate with other ADP algorithms on a common set of several benchmark problems with different state space sizes.
 Specifically, we compare with SPAR, a standard actor-critic method with a linear architecture, a policy gradient method with a linear architecture, and tabular Q-learning.
 We begin by giving a brief description of these algorithms.

 \begin{itemize} \item The multi-stage version of SPAR, introduced in \cite{nascimento2009optimal}, takes advantage of the concavity of the value function and uses the temporal difference to update slopes without a policy approximation.
-More specifically, SPAR replaces the $f_{t+1}$ term of (\ref{eq. relationship of V and f}) with $\max_{z' \in \mcZ(r_{t+1}^k)} \bar{V}_{t+1}^{k-1}(z',w_{t+1}^k)$ in order to generate observations.
-Although the original specification of SPAR uses does not use an exploration policy, we implemented $\epsilon$-greedy with exploration rate $2\times 10^{-3}$ for improved performance.
+More specifically, in order to generate observations $\hat{V}_t^{\textnormal{rep},k}$ and $\hat{V}_t^{\textnormal{dis},k}$, instead of using \eqref{eq.V-and-f-rep} and \eqref{eq.V-and-f-dis}, SPAR uses